-practices include sound management structures, employee relations, remuneration of staff and tax compliance.

-- a company's overall compliance with tax, anti-money laundering, antibribery and environmental standards; and the company's commitment to employment rights. - Considerations about human rights and employment issues in the company's supply chains in the Due Diligence.
+- The effectiveness of a company's management body (composition, balance, remuneration practices and oversight of the company's operations); - whether a company's audit, risk and compliance controls meet best practice standards; - a company's overall compliance with tax, anti-money laundering, antibribery and environmental standards; and the company's commitment to employment rights. - Considerations about human rights and employment issues in the company's supply chains in the Due Diligence.